 Career Outlook for Journalists

-The BLS reported that job growth as a whole for journalists is expected to decline 13 percent from 2012-2022.
-Among journalists, reporters and correspondents can expect a moderate decline in employment, at 14 percent, from 2012-2022.
+Among journalists, reporters and correspondents can expect a moderate decline in employment, at 13 percent, from 2012-2022.
 An increase in the demand for online news and podcasts may offset some of the losses.
 Those with some experience in the field, such as through an internship, may have more opportunities, as will those willing to work in smaller markets.
 Broadcast news analysts are projected to decline by two percent through the same period.

 Master's Degrees in Journalism Specializations